 One of the reasons companies fail to take advantage of landing pages is that they just don’t know how to make them.
 Most people don’t realise that you don’t really need any design skills to make a killer landing page.

-There are countless tools out there that will do the legwork for you.
+Countless tools out there will do the legwork for you.

-All you need to understand is the essential ingredients which make an effective landing page.
+All you need to understand is the essential ingredients for an effective landing page.
 Here’s what you should include:

 Hero Copy

 Your hero copy is sort of like an expanded headline.
-Essentially, the goal here is to capture the attention of users and entice them to read on and eventually convert.
+Essentially, the goal here is to capture users’ attention and entice them to read on and eventually convert.
 You can follow the same rules here as you would with any other headline.

 One popular option to grab users’ attention is to make some kind of concrete promise.